riumr/riumr/README.md

 - 👯 I’m looking to collaborate on Frontend
 - 🤔 I’m looking for help with Job
 - 💬 Ask me about WhatyouWantToKnow
-- 📫 How to reach me: emailAddress
+- 📫 How to reach me: atrium_grate.0j@icloud.com
 - 😄 Pronouns: Delicious
 - ⚡ Fun fact: There is many Excellent developer